 - a) Members may, at meetings, operate a cellphone or other personal device, as long as the city business at hand is not interrupted and the appearance of non-attendance and open meeting law violations is avoided.
-If a family emergency or a personal matter arises and the means of communication is a personal device, it is recommended the member excuse themself from the dais to handle the matter. - b) Clapping by meeting attendees in highly contentious items should be discouraged by the mayor or board and commission chairperson since it is divisive and lengthens the meetings. - c) Members should not roll their eyes, shake their head or otherwise indicate their opinion on a matter or in reaction to a speaker or comments from another member or through other non-verbal means, as such conduct is viewable by the audience and on the live-stream.
+Members should not text, phone, or email each other or anyone else during the meetings, barring If a family emergency or a personal matter arises and the means of communication is a personal device, in such circumstances it is highly recommended the member excuse themself and leave from the dais to handle the matter take the call. - b) Clapping by meeting attendees in highly contentious items should be discouraged by the mayor or board and commission chairperson since it is divisive and lengthens the meetings. - c) Members should not roll their eyes, shake their head or otherwise indicate their opinion on a matter or in reaction to a speaker or comments from another member or through other non-verbal means, as such conduct is viewable by the audience and on the live-stream.